Podchaser Logo

 18:38

-do with either sexual proclivities or the climate.
+have to do with either sexual proclivities

 18:45

-be, by the way, very expensive
+cities, which tend to be, by the way, very

-cities, that somehow they're disproportionately at risk
+expensive cities, that somehow they're disproportionately

 18:52

-from climate change, which is ludicrous,
+at risk from climate change, which is ludicrous

 18:54

-because they use Washington DC, our town,
+because they use Washington, D.C., our town,

-as an example, saying, because there
+as an example, saying, because there are

-are dangerously strong winds, waves,
+dangerously strong winds, waves

 19:01

-and flooding, winds
+and flooding, winds and floods

-don't stop and ask what your sexual
+stop and ask what your sexual activity is before

-productivity is before it hits.
-So this is
+it hits.
+So that this is

-an argument that falls flat under its own
+an argument that falls flat under its own weight.

 19:14

-the issue is one, apparently, according to the
+one, apparently, according to the researchers, that

 19:16

-researchers, that NASA is
+NASA is concerned about,

-concerned about.
-Because the recommendation is
+because the recommendation is being made

-being made that the space agency
+that the space agency include homosexuals

 19:23

-include homosexuals in its climate risk
+in its climate risk assessment

-assessment and assign them
+and assign them higher

-higher social vulnerability
+social vulnerability scores.

-Would you like to address that?
-All right.
+to address that?

 19:34

-by the way, I'm not sure what I'm about to
+well, no, no, no, no. And by the way, I'm not sure

-say is true.
-That would be a shock for a
+what I'm about to say is true.
+That would

-going to say, ladies and gentlemen of the jury,
+gentlemen of the jury, really?
+What the

-really what the study is saying is that
+study is saying is that

 19:53

-let's not discriminate against gay
+let's not discriminate against

-people in these areas
+gay people in these areas

 19:58

-that may be facing. climate
+that may be facing climate

 20:01